mvysny/karibu-testing/karibu-testing-v10/README.md

 ### Support for Details

 You can look up components in both Details's summary slot and the contents slot, regardless of whether the Details is opened/expanded or not.
+The button to expand/collapse details is implemented in JavaScript and thus it's impossible to click from Karibu-Testing; use `details.setOpened(true)` to expand/collapse the Details component.

 ## Adding support for custom search criteria